CodyEthanJordan/CodyEthanJordan.github.io/_posts/2020-10-04-threeColorHats.md

 $S\[cb={1}\](P=10, C=1) = \frac{1}{2} S(P=10) + \frac{1}{2} = \frac{1}{2} 9.5 + \frac{1}{2} (\frac{1}{2} + 0 + (10 - 2)) = 9$

-Whats interesting is how even being at the start of the line that doesn't affect the outcome, as the expected survival count is 9 people no matter where the colorblind prisoner is.

 ### N people, k colors